-(K) The Chairman, the Secretary, or any Assistant Secretary of the Governing Board, and the Director, and such other officers and employees of the Division as may be designated as Authorized Officers of the Division in connection with the issuance and delivery of the Series 2023 Bonds, are authorized and empowered, collectively or individually, to take all actions and steps, to execute all instruments, documents, and contracts, and to take all other action on behalf of the Division, in each case as they may deem necessary or desirable, in connection with the sale, issuance, execution and delivery of the Series 2023 Bonds.
-Notwithstanding anything contained in the Authorizing Resolution to the contrary, to the extent that all or any portion of the Series 2023 Bonds are sold as tax-exempt bonds, it is the intent of the Governing Board that interest on such Series 2023 Bonds be and remain excluded from gross income for federal income tax purposes and therefore to comply with all requirements of federal tax law applicable to such Series 2023 Bonds, or any Series thereof, whether such requirements are now in effect, pending, or subsequently enacted.
-The Division is hereby authorized and directed to take all actions necessary with respect to the Series 2023 Bonds to comply with such requirements of federal tax law.
-Upon the execution of an "arbitrage and tax certificate," "federal tax certificate" or other certificate relating to compliance by the Department or the Division with the federal tax law requirements applicable to tax-exempt bonds, the representations, terms and covenants in each such certificate shall be deemed to be incorporated in this Fifty-ninth Supplemental Resolution for the benefit of the Registered Owners of the Series 2023 Bonds to the extent that the Series 2023 Bonds are issued as tax-exempt bonds.
+Officers of the Division in connection with the issuance and delivery of the Refunding Bonds, are authorized and empowered, collectively or individually, to take all actions and steps, to execute all instruments, documents, and contracts, and to take all other action on behalf of the Division, in each case as they may deem necessary or desirable, in connection with the sale, issuance, execution and delivery of the Refunding Bonds and the refunding of the Refunded Bonds.
+Notwithstanding anything contained in the Authorizing Resolution to the contrary, to the extent that all or any portion of the Refunding Bonds are sold as tax-exempt bonds, it is the intent of the Governing Board that interest on such Refunding Bonds be and remain excluded from gross income for federal income tax purposes and therefore to comply with all requirements of federal tax law applicable to such Refunding Bonds, or any Series thereof, whether such requirements are now in effect, pending, or subsequently enacted.
+The Division is hereby authorized and directed to take all actions necessary with respect to the Refunding Bonds to comply with such requirements of federal tax law.
+Upon the execution of an "arbitrage and tax certificate," "federal tax certificate" or other certificate relating to compliance by the Department or the Division with the federal tax law requirements applicable to tax-exempt bonds, the representations, terms and covenants in each such certificate shall be deemed to be incorporated in this Fifty-eighth Supplemental Resolution for the benefit of the Registered Owners of the Refunding Bonds to the extent that the Refunding Bonds are issued as tax-exempt bonds.

-(L) The Director is authorized to cause the manual or facsimile signature of the Governor, as Chairman of the Governing Board, and the corporate seal of the Division to be imprinted on the Series 2023 Bonds, which shall be attested and countersigned with the manual or facsimile signature of the Director, as Assistant Secretary of the Governing Board.

-(M) U.S. Bank Trust Company, National Association, or its successor as Registrar/Paying Agent, is hereby designated as the Registrar/Paying Agent for the Series 2023 Bonds on the terms and conditions set forth in the Registrar, Paying Agent and Transfer Agreement between the Board and U.S. Bank Trust, National Association, or its successor.
+- (L) The Director is authorized to cause the manual or facsimile signature of the Governor, as Chairman of the Governing Board, and the corporate seal of the Division to be imprinted on the Refunding Bonds, which shall be attested and countersigned with the manual or facsimile signature of the Director, as Assistant Secretary of the Governing Board. - (M) U.S. Bank Trust Company, National Association, or its successor as Registrar/Paying Agent, is hereby designated as the Registrar/Paying Agent for the Refunding Bonds on the terms and conditions set forth in the Registrar, Paying Agent and Transfer Agreement between the Board and U.S. Bank Trust, National Association, or its successor.

 SECTION 2.02.
-FORM OF THE SERIES 2023 BONDS.
-(A) Notwithstanding anything to the contrary in the Authorizing Resolution, this Fifty-ninth Supplemental Resolution, or any other resolution relating to the Series 2023 Bonds (for the purposes of this section, collectively, the "Resolution"), the Series 2023 Bonds may be issued in book-entry only form utilizing the services of a Securities Depository (as used herein, "Securities Depository" means the Depository Trust Company, New York, New York, or its nominees, successors, and assigns).
+FORM OF THE REFUNDING BONDS.
+(A) Notwithstanding anything to the contrary in the Authorizing Resolution, this Fifty-eighth Supplemental Resolution, or any other resolution relating to the Refunding Bonds (for the purposes of this section, collectively, the "Resolution"), the Refunding Bonds may be issued in book-entry only form utilizing the services of a Securities Depository (as used herein, "Securities Depository" means the Depository Trust Company, New York, New York, or its nominees, successors, and assigns).

-So long as a book-entry only system of evidence of transfer of ownership of all the Series 2023 Bonds is maintained in accordance herewith, any provision of the Resolution relating to the delivery of physical bond certificates shall be inapplicable, and the Resolution shall be deemed to give full effect to such book-entry system.
+So long as a book-entry only system of evidence of transfer of ownership of all the Refunding Bonds is maintained in accordance herewith, any provision of the Resolution relating to the delivery of physical bond certificates shall be inapplicable, and the Resolution shall be deemed to give full effect to such book-entry system.